TNolan01/weather/README.md

 ### User Stories:

-<p>Farmer Browne has just purchased a new farm, a 250-hectare block of land in the 'Sunny' Southeast corner of Ireland, Co.
-Wexford.
+<p>Farmer Browne has just purchased a new farm, a 250-hectare block of land in the 'Sunny' Southeast corner of Ireland, county Wexford.
 This parcel of ground is approximately 40 kilometers from Farmer Brownes main center of operations, but the quality of the land makes it excellent for food production.
-Farmer Brownes is a tillage farmer and his main crops are Potatoes and Cabbage in rotation with Barley.
+Farmer Browne is a tillage farmer and his main crops are Potatoes and Cabbage in rotation with Barley.
 Key factors for Farmer Browne to consider from the sowing to harvesting cycles of these crops would be as follows:</p>
 <ul>
 <li> Recent precipitation totals.</li>
 <li> Recent temperature range. </li>